kdzumba/hate-speech-moderation-app/README.md

-# hate-speech-moderation-app makes use of a hate speech detection machine learning model that was created by the same team and can be found in the reposotory at https://github.com/kdzumba/lab-project.git.
+# hate-speech-moderation-app which makes use of a hate speech detection machine learning model that was created by the same team and can be found in the reposotory at https://github.com/kdzumba/lab-project.git.